Teaching and Curriculum Development (M.Ed.)

 Requirements

-The MEd in Curriculum and Instruction requires the following materials to be submitted through our online application
+The MEd in Teaching and Curriculum Development requires the following materials to be submitted through our online application.

 • Recommended 3.0 or better GPA in undergraduate coursework